Food Revolution Network

 5 Plant-Based Holiday Side Dish Recipes

 After making the side dishes below, you might find yourself wondering why you ever made traditional dishes with meat, sugar, and dairy.
-The plant-based versions have some delicious flavors and textures, but with healing ingredients that are comforting and nourishing.
+The plant-based versions provide delicious flavors and textures, but with healing ingredients that are comforting and nourishing.

 1. Broccoli Mac ‘N Cheese